Mimerel/go-exporter-prometheus-z-way/README.md

 // two entries exist for may alarm system.
 // as I only use the first one, I have renammed it to Alarm Sirène => 54_1 -> name : Alarm Sirène
 // and decided to ignore the other one 54_2 => ignore: true
+//
+// you only need to lists modules you wish to override
 device_configuration:
   54_0:
     ignore: true